 What is the theological concept of the hypostatic union?How did Jesus Christ, God the Son, take on human flesh while still remaining fully God?
 The phrase "hypostatic union" is used to describe this miracle.
 As we see in John, chapter 1, Jesus Christ has always been God and at the same time He has always been with God.
 John 8:58 and 10:30 re-affirm this truth.
 However, when Jesus Christ came to earth, He became a human being (John 1:14).
-It is best to understand the incarnation as something that was an expression of who Jesus is and has always been, rather than something that changed Him.
-He has always been one Person, fully God and fully man.
+Jesus added human flesh, but He did not cease to be God.
+Jesus is one Person, fully God and fully man.
 This is what is called the hypostatic union.

 Jesus has two natures—one human and one divine—that cannot be separated.
 For all of time, He will be the "God-man" both fully human and fully God, two distinct natures contained in one Being.
 The divine nature of Jesus is not diminished by His human nature, and His human nature does not lose identity because of His divine nature.
 He has one personality, but that personality contains two natures.
 Sometimes, Jesus operated within the limits of His human nature (John 4:6, 19:28), but other times He expressed the power of His divine nature (John 11:43; Matthew 14:18-21).